 Can parent and baby/toddler groups meet?

-For parent and toddler groups and for parent and baby classes, organisers should follow all guidance in these FAQs and the reasonable measures to minimise exposure to coronavirus, including social distancing, face coverings (unless a person is exempt) and handwashing requirements, and ensuring they limit the number of places to that which can be safely accommodated in the space available.
+For parent and toddler groups and for parent and baby classes, organisers should follow all guidance in these FAQs and the reasonable measures to minimise exposure to coronavirus, including social distancing, face coverings (unless a person is exempt) and handwashing requirements, avoiding shared items, and ensuring they limit the number of places to that which can be safely accommodated in the space available.

 Can children attend residential activities?

 Organisers have a duty to take all reasonable measures to ensure that these activities take place in a way that minimises exposure to coronavirus.
 Therefore, risk assessments should consider the space available to allow social distancing indoors (and outdoors if the risk assessment identifies this as a reasonable measure) as far as is possible with children and limit the number of children that can attend.
 Additionally, they must ensure that parents or guardians are aware there is an increased risk associated with mixing and staying overnight.
 This will enable them to make an informed decision when considering allowing children to attend these activities.
 For further information, refer to the Coronavirus recent and upcoming changes

 Yes.
 However, shared transport should be avoided.
 Wherever possible children, parents and organisers should avoid car sharing and lifts to attend these activities.
 If shared transport is essential to facilitate the activity, organisers should follow the rules on school transport.
 When using public transport people should follow the rules on the use of face coverings for those over 11.

 Am I able to access free tests to run these activities, in the same way that staff in schools and childcare settings can access tests?